Addressing the Language and Literacy Gaps in Humanitarian Aid & Development Work

 Help Us Close the Language and Literacy Gap

 It is vital that we reach these people with life-saving information that is simple enough to be understood, despite the challenges they face with literacy and education.
 Even those who have the ability to read sometimes lack the reading comprehension skills that we take for granted.
-Taking into account the fact that “people access information and communicate in different ways,” Tang highlighted the “need to develop tailored communication strategies based on people’s preferences.”8 This calls for a multimedia approach that makes use of audio, video, pictorial, and in-person communication.
+Taking into account the fact that “people access information and communicate in different ways,” Tang highlighted the “need to develop tailored communication strategies based on people’s preferences.”8 This calls for a multimedia approach that makes use of audio, video, pictorial and in-person communication.
 In addition to literacy, we need to focus on the medium through which we communicate.
-“We know that people often prefer face-to-face communication, and are more likely to respond positively, which makes it an effective way.
+“We know that people often prefer face-to-face communication and are more likely to respond positively, which makes it effective.
 Social media and messaging apps are an increasingly prevalent mode of preferred communication.
 But access to technology or the internet can be a limiting factor.”8

 Written by GIM’s Contributing Writer, Cullen Heater

 1 “Linguistics.”
 Linguistics | Modern Languages and Cultures | University of Exeter, humanities.exeter.ac.uk/modernlanguages/research/groups/linguistics/.

 2 UN OCHA, “Global Humanitarian Overview 2020”, p.
 4.

 3 “Saving Lives in a Time of Crisis: Why the Global Humanitarian System Matters.”
 Saving Lives in a Time of Crisis: Why the Global Humanitarian System Matters | Center for Strategic and International Studies, www.csis.org/analysis/saving-lives-time-crisis-why-global-humanitarian-system-matters.

 4 “Words of Relief.”
 Translators without Borders, 10 May 2019, translatorswithoutborders.org/our-work/crisis-response/.